David P. Green

 Dr. Green is an enthusiastic skier, a drop-out bluegrass banjo picker, and has published several non-medical books: 1) Taking Stock (1995) 2) Place Names of San Antonio (2002), which reveals stories behind the names of nearly 1000 streets, parks, schools, buildings, etc. in Bexar and surrounding counties.
 A 3rd edition was published in 2011.
-Learn more about this book by visiting its website - www.sanantonionames.com; 3) Planning Ahead.
+3) Planning Ahead.
 Successful Retirement for the Type A Personality.
 (2010).

-He is also a student of the “what ifs” of history and has published two books focusing on World War II: 1) Hitler’s Money Trail (2015); and 2) an alternative history novel called Rudolf Hess’ Mission.
-The Flight That Might Have Changed History (2016).
+He is also a student of the “what if’s” of history and has published three books focusing on World War II: 1) Hitler’s Money Trail (2015); 2) Rudolf Hess’ Mission.
+The Flight That Might Have Changed History; and 3) Plague in the Pacific.
+How Japan’s Unit 731 Might Have Won the War (2017).
+His most recent book is The Also Rans.
+One Step Short of the Presidency.
+(2018).
+This latest book is a collection of mini-bios about people who lost a presidential election, ranging from Wendell Willkie in 1940 to Hillary Clinton in 2016.
 All of these books can be found on his author page on Amazon.com – David P. Green, MD.